karatelabs/karate/README.md

 # save response to a variable.  '$' is shorthand for 'response'
 Given def session = $

-# assert that the expected response payload was received
+# assert that the expected response payload was received. observe how the 'userId' is set from a variable
 Then match session == { issued: '#ignore', token: '#ignore', userId: '#(ticket.userId)' }

-# for complex payloads, you can also separate them out into separate files
+# and for complex payloads, you can opt to separate them out into (re-usable) files instead of the 'in-line' approach above
 And match session == read('expected-session-response.json')

 # multipart upload